 There is a collective intake of air as the words leave her mouth.
-As the word-hungry journalists that we are, we are all dreaming of larger paychecks and greater recognition.
+Like the word-hungry journalists that we are, we are all dreaming of larger paychecks and greater recognition.
 Even Scorpius, who’s practically running the largest and most popular column in Witch Weekly, is hanging by her every word, his eyes glinting.

 “So.”
 Miranda’s lips curl as she straightens.
 “Before we begin, I’d like to hear if anyone’s got anything?”